Jump to section

 If the condition is severe, it could result in prolapse where the tissues are visible.
 Of course, the obvious signs of swollen and bulging vaginal tissue in a female dog is an indication that vaginal hyperplasia is the proper diagnosis.
 Make sure to provide the veterinarian with further information, including the dog’s breed and how long and the instances when your pet has experienced vaginal hyperplasia.

 Don’t feel overwhelmed, though, because successful treatment is possible.
 The veterinarian will clean the vaginal area and use antibiotic cream to lubricate the area, preventing drying.
-If your goal is not dog breeding, then the veterinarian may recommend spaying to prevent further problems.
+If your goal is not dog breeding, then the veterinarian may recommend spaying to eliminate the risk of future problems.
 If you are going to breed your dog, then artificial insemination would be the ideal choice.
 If the condition is severe, the veterinarian might consider suturing to get the mass returned to the vagina, after which it would subside once the heat cycle has been completed.
 The veterinarian will also make a decision whether to surgically take out the dead tissue.
 Doing so will avoid a reoccurrence of hyperplasia.

 Hormone therapy is also an option if your dog has not had any damage to the vaginal tissue and once urination is possible.
 Hormone therapy will accelerate the heat cycle and correct the vaginal prolapse.
 The veterinarian may apply topical cream to the area to reduce the swelling.

-After treatment, a vaginal prolapse will not return until your dog possibly delivers puppies again in the future.
-In the meantime, you should help your dog during the recovery process by continuing the use of topical creams.
-Your veterinarian could recommend that you consider the idea of spaying your dog.
-Pay attention to your pet to ensure that there is no biting or licking of the incision area.
-This is important to facilitate complete healing.
+After treatment, a vaginal prolapse may recur, especially during the next heat cycle if unspayed.
+In the meantime, you should help your dog during the recovery process by continuing the use of any topical creams.
+Your veterinarian will recommend that you consider the idea of spaying your dog.
+Pay attention to your pet to ensure that there is no biting or licking of the area.
 You may have to buy a cone collar to help with this.

 Vaginal Hyperplasia Average Cost